Chill & Chat

 I may ask you to provide me with a copy of your tween’s ASD and/or psycho-educational assessment reports and their most recent IEP.

-The initial “meet and greet” with SLP is $70 per meeting.
+The initial “meet and greet” is $70 per meeting.

 If you are interested in learning more about the program and would like to schedule a “meet and greet” please contact me.